Table of Contents

 I always thought it was other people.
 I thought it was society.
-I thought it was because, if I shared who I truly was, I would be unlovable.
+I thought it was because, if I shared who I truly was, I would become unlovable.

-To be unloved, that is one of the greatest fears a human can have–to be cast off from the universe and all the connections that bind us to one another.
+To be unloved is one of the greatest fears a human can have–to be cast off from the universe and all the connections that bind us to one another.

 Maybe that was the case thousands of years ago.
 Societies, to inflict eternal shame, would cast off the unwanted.
 It’s not the case anymore.

 I still have layers to peel.
+I still have masks to take off.
 We all do.

-What are the layers holding you back in your life?
+What are the other layers holding you back in your life?

 You might believe that the world is not a safe place, but is that really true?